ALex-Everett-Liu/luhmann-roam/README.md

 - Add weight and description to the link
 - View both incoming and outgoing links

+### Managing Attributes
+- Click the attribute button on a node
+- Add, edit, or delete custom attributes
+- Use the query interface to find nodes with specific attributes
+- Browse recent queries or save complex queries for future use

+### Using Breadcrumbs
+- Double-click on a node to focus on it and its descendants
+- Use the breadcrumb trail to navigate up the hierarchy
+- Click the home icon to return to the full view
+- Focus mode helps concentrate on specific branches of your hierarchy

+### Using Keyboard Shortcuts
+- Press ? to view all available shortcuts
+- Use arrow keys to navigate between nodes
+- Press specific letter keys to trigger actions when in hotkey mode
+- Combine keys for advanced operations

 ### Task Management
 - Create daily tasks in the sidebar
 - Track time spent on tasks